-The vessel departed Esperance on 25 January 2014, which was eight days later than the survey in 2013.
-The vessel surveyed off Bremer Bay from 26 to 30 January, and then went further west and surveyed an area between Bremer Bay and Albany from 31 January to 5 February.
-The vessel came back and surveyed off Bremer Bay again from 6 to 7 February.
-The vessel left off Bremer Bay and surveyed the area east of Esperance up to 123E from 8 to 11 February and back to Esperance on 11 February in which the research survey was finished.
+The vessel departed Esperance on 26 January 2016, which was one day later than the survey in 2014.
+The vessel surveyed off Bremer Bay from 27 to 29 January, and then went further west and surveyed an area between Bremer Bay and Albany from 30 January to 4 February.
+The vessel came back and surveyed off Bremer Bay again from 5 to 8 February.
+The vessel left off Bremer Bay and surveyed the area east of Esperance up to 122E from 9 to 12 February and back to Esperance on 12 February in which the research survey was finished.

-Usually, the vessels engaged in the research survey from 6:00 to 18:00 and anchored in calm bay at night.
+Usually, the vessels engaged in the research survey from 5:00 to 17:00 and anchored in calm bay at night.
 While there were several days in rough sea, we could carry out the surveys for 17 days among 18 days.
 The piston-line was surveyed off Bremer Bay in seven days for 14 lines.

-During the cruise, a total of 392 fish individuals were hooked, including 198 SBT, 18 skipjack Katsuwonus pelamis, 115 bonito Sarda orientaris, 8 yellowtail kingfish Seriola lalandi, 1 mackerel Scomber australasicus and 52 unidentified individuals which escaped far from the vessel.
-Among the 392 SBT individuals, 44 SBT were implemented archival tags in their body cavity with CCSBT conventional tags on their dorsal.
-Other 3 SBT were attached the pop-up archival tags.
-102 SBT were killed for biological sampling.
-Total weight of SBT killed was 256.2 kg for 102 individuals.
+During the survey, a total of 403 fish individuals were hooked, including 319 SBT, 12 skipjack Katsuwonus pelamis, 32 bonito Sarda orientaris, 18 yellowtail kingfish Seriola lalandi, and 22 unidentified individuals which escaped far from the vessel.
+Among the 319 SBT individuals, 51 SBT were implemented archival tags in their body cavity with CCSBT conventional tags on their dorsal.
+160 SBT were killed for biological sampling.
+Total weight of SBT killed was 566.3 kg.

 Many SBT were caught off Bremer Bay not only on the piston-line but also in adjacent areas (Fig. 2).
-Few SBT were caught on shelf edge nor offshore area.
-Compare to previous years, it was remarkable that most of SBT were caught in the half of continental shelf closer to the coast in 2014 as observed in 2013.
+SBT were caught from near coast to the shelf edge, but few in offshore area.